rdatools/tradeoffs/docs/_pages/workflow.markdown

 ## Step 4 - Gather additional data points manually

-The workflow needs three additional data points that must be gathered manually.
+The workflow needs two additional data points that must be gathered manually.

 ### Capture the notable maps and ratings from DRA

-The first data are the ratings for DRA notable maps for the state and type of plan.
+The first is ratings for DRA notable maps for the state and type of plan.

 For each notable map for the state and type of plan: